M-earnest/docker_workshop/_sources/basics/quickstart.md

 Correct, as each docker container is build for a specific reason and purpose, hence what happens when you run a given docker container depends (more or less) exclusively on its setup and definition.

-The Ubuntu docker container may contain a complete Ubuntu installation, but has not no predefined functionality/commands that are automatically executed when running (note: more on that during the afternoon sessions).
+The Ubuntu docker container may contain a complete Ubuntu installation, but has no predefined functionality/commands that are automatically executed when the container is running (note: more on that during the afternoon sessions).
 It is therefore extremely important to consult the `readme` or `docs` of a given docker container before using it.

 Let's say we consulted the Ubuntu container documentation and found out that it is possible to make use of the contained `Bash Shell` by simply integrating Bash commands into our `run` command.
 Try the following:

   `docker run ubuntu echo "hello from your container"`

-Which should give you the output message: `hello from your container`

 This is neat, but cumbersome if we want to use more complex commands.

-After consulting the documentation again we try the following command to give us a bit more flexibility:
+#### `run -it`

 We can utilizes a given docker container in an _interactive_ fashion by including the `--it` flag in the the docker run command: